top of page

 Use our free Brand Colour Palette Template to follow the steps in Canva with ease!

-FINDING INSPIRATION FOR YOUR BRAND COLOUR PALETTE
+FINDING INSPIRATION FOR CREATING A BRAND COLOUR PALETTE

 Here at the Studio, I rely on Pinterest for colour palette inspiration.
 But you need to know how to search for the right images that will speak to the vision you have for your brand.
 Let’s begin the process by creating a Pinterest board called “Brand Colour Palette Ideas”.